alexbadoi/whatsapp_service/README.md

 6. there are 3 available users in user_ref and they provide the login credential information for the web app
 7. be able to add a contact from chat app via + button this should populate contact_ref

-### Suggested Architecture
-All requests from the frontend to the WhatsApp API will go through the Go backend.
-Here’s the flow:

 ## Stack:
 - Golang + Fiber
 - ReactJS
--
--

 ## Backend:
 - Use Golang with Fiber and GORM frameworks.
-- Implement endpoints for user login, QR code registration, and full chat functionality.
-- Connect to an external MySQL database.

 ## Frontend:
 - Use the Lizant Ant Design React Admin Dashboard template. this is already in a functioning state deployed with go backend. it currently only does some hotel search to rapid API the rest of the template still inside.